MedAX365/MedAX-Docs/content/en/Setup/Credit Card and POS Device Definitions/_index.md

 You can assign your devices to a personnel in **Setup-Staff-Staff List**.

+POS Bank

 ---

 ## POS Bank

 You can define the banks that your company works with and POS device accounts.
 You can create the POS device accounts by linking your devices to the banks.
-Then you can see the active POS devices on 'POS Device Accounts' for each bank.
+Then you can see the active POS devices on 'POS Device ACcounts' for each bank.
 You have to specify name of account, POS device and terminal number.
-You can also make account identification with the right currency for your POS device accounts.
+You can also make account identification with the right currency for your POS device accounts

 ---

 ## Credit Card Bank and Installments

 By the help of this section, you can arrange the installment types to use for each bank.